mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 featured_image_caption: "A map of the United States.
 Image credit: John-Mark Smith on Unsplash."
 ---

 2018 has been a big year for raising awareness on how states draw congressional districts.
 The Supreme Court [heard two cases](https://www.washingtonpost.com/politics/courts_law/supreme-court-sidesteps-decision-on-partisan-gerrymandering/2018/06/18/c909bf26-7303-11e8-805c-4b67019fcfe4_story.html) arguing that the way states delineate these districts is, in certain cases, unconstitutional.
-Pennsylvania's state supreme court said that its congressional lines were in violation of the state constitution, and then [assigned a new map](https://www.washingtonpost.com/news/wonk/wp/2018/02/19/pennsylvania-supreme-court-draws-a-much-more-competitive-district-map-to-overturn-republican-gerrymander/) when the state legislature couldn't come up with one on its own.
+Pennsylvania's state supreme court said that its congressional lines violated the state constitution, and then [assigned a new map](https://www.washingtonpost.com/news/wonk/wp/2018/02/19/pennsylvania-supreme-court-draws-a-much-more-competitive-district-map-to-overturn-republican-gerrymander/) when the legislature couldn't come up with one on its own.
 And voters in Michigan, Missouri, Utah, and Colorado can expect to vote on redistricting measures [this fall](https://www.nytimes.com/2018/07/23/us/gerrymandering-states.html).

 So what's wrong with these district lines, and why are things coming to a head now?
 In this story, we'll outline the problem, explore some strategies for trying to detect when partisan gerrymandering has occurred, and examine some potential fixes.